aws-samples/aws-genomics-workflows/docs/core-env/create-custom-compute-resources.md

     The mount point is specific to what orchestration method / engine you intend to use.  `/scratch` is considered the default for AWS Step Functions.
-If you are using a 3rd party workflow orchestration engine this mount point will need to be adjusted to fit the engines expectations.
+If you are using a 3rd party workflow orchestration engine this mount point will need to be adjusted to fit that engine's expectations.

 Once your Launch Template is created, you can reference it when you setup resources in AWS Batch to ensure that jobs run therein have your customizations available